-On the other hand, [10] and [27] point out that farming communities have well-adjusted to the climate interventions instances where PM&E’s have been in place.
-Furthermore, [28], share the view that PM&E generates learning lessons which are vital concept in adaptation measures and provides the farmer with judgment on which intervention worked well, considering the advantages and the financial implications.
+On the other hand, [10] and [27] point out that farming communities have well-adjusted to the climate intervention instances where PM&E’s have been in place.
+Furthermore, [28], share the view that PM&E generates learning lessons which are vital concepts in adaptation measures, and provides the farmer with judgment on which intervention worked well, considering the advantages and the financial implications.
 Participatory monitoring emphasizing learning through participatory approaches has a far-reaching impact on transformation in aspects of climate variations.
-Also, [24] agrees that M&E plays a critical role in knowledge capital and effectiveness of the intervention adaptations.
+Also, [24] agrees that M&E plays a critical role in knowledge capital and the effectiveness of the intervention adaptations.
 Though [23], compared the effectiveness of three farmer groups with PM&E practices, some concepts of climate adaptation were not clearly stated in their research.
 Research findings by [29] draw the attention that information is often up- bottom approach rather than a bottom-up approach.
 However, studies by [29] lacked in elaborating how P&E can enhance climate adaptations.
-M&E contributes a lot to this decision-making and learning from outcomes of the program requirements to make evidence-based decisions [17] and [30] believe that making evidence-based decisions on climate adaptations perform well with approaches that work best.
-Relatedly, [31] conducted a study on the role of native knowledge in weather alterations, whose findings showed that farmers tend to make decisions in response to the climate adversities.
+M&E contributes a lot to this decision-making and learning from outcomes of the program requirements to make evidence-based decisions [17] and [30] believe that making evidence-based decisions on climate adaptations performs well with approaches that work best.
+Relatedly, [31] conducted a study on the role of native knowledge in weather alterations, whose findings showed that farmers tend to make decisions in response to climate adversities.
 However, [25] focused a lot on PM&E’s whose context was in natural resource management.

-Basing on the above backdrop therefore, a study was conducted in Ntungamo district, southwestern Uganda to understand the relevance of PM&E practices in the context of climate adaptations among the coffee farmers.
+Based on the above backdrop, therefore, a study was conducted in the Ntungamo district, southwestern Uganda to understand the relevance of PM&E practices in the context of climate adaptations among coffee farmers.

 2. material and methods